 Any incarceration occurs in a city or county jail.
 Jails are different from state prisons.
 Prisons are in more rural areas than jails.
-And they house people serving out felony sentences.
+Plus they house people serving out felony sentences.

 2.1.
 Pre-prosecution Diversion Program

 Some misdemeanor defendants may do “diversion” programs.
-They complete certain terms in exchange for a dismissal.
+They complete certain terms in exchange for the state dropping the case.
 The terms may include a:

 - Educational class,